 As you can see, there is quite a variation in performance based on signal conditions.
 In locations 1 and 3, the three antennas performed about the same.
 Although the Mohu Leaf 50 “won” in two locations, statistically these can be considered a tie.

-You might also be wondering why the the unamplified Mohu Leaf beat the amplified Mohu Leaf 50 so handily in location #2.
+You might also be wondering why the unamplified Mohu Leaf beat the amplified Mohu Leaf 50 so handily in location #2.
 In general, when the antenna is indoor and the cable run to the antenna is short, amplification doesn’t give much benefit.
 In fact, if strong TV signals are present, a powered antenna can actually over-amplify the signal and distort the weaker channels which are part of the same signal.
-Here is an article describing why an indoor powered antenna is often no better than a passive one.
-I confirmed these conclusions with an antenna engineer that I talked to.
-Also, if you read reviews online, you’ll see that many people see no improvement with an amplifed indoor antenna.

 The Winner

 Before buying anything though, please enter your zip code into the Station Finder to make sure there are channels in your area.
 If you live in a big city, you should be fine.
-If you live in a rural area, there might not be broadcast channels available.
+If you don’t see a lot of channels, your best bet is to get an outdoor antenna.

 Conclusion